 Beyond these examples

-These snippets focus on specific IAM binding features: role-based access control, IAM Conditions for time-based access, and authoritative vs non-authoritative member management.
+These snippets focus on specific IAM binding features: role binding with multiple members, time-based IAM conditions, and incremental member addition.
 They’re intentionally minimal rather than full key management solutions.

 To keep things focused, common IAM patterns are omitted, including: